NYPL-Simplified/Simplified-iOS/README.md

 06. Symlink the "DRM_Connector_Prerelease" directory to "adobe-rmsdk" within the "Simplified-iOS" directory.
 (You will need to have obtained the Adobe DRM Connector prerelease from Adobe.)
 07. Build OpenSSL and cURL as described in the following "Building OpenSSL and cURL" section.
 Ensure you're in the "Simplified-iOS" directory before continuing to the next step.
 08. `sh adobe-rmsdk-build.sh`
-09. `cp APIKeys.swift.example Simplified/APIKeys.swift` and edit accordingly.
+09. `(cd readium-sdk; sh MakeHeaders.sh Apple)` (parentheses included) to generate the headers for Readium.
-10. Copy `ReaderClientCert.sig` (obtained elsewhere) to `Simplified/ReaderClientCert.sig`.
+10. `cp APIKeys.swift.example Simplified/APIKeys.swift` and edit accordingly.
 11. Copy `Accounts.json` (obtained elsewhere) to `Simplified/Accounts.json`.
 12. `open Simplified.xcodeproj`
 13. Build.